Elijahdanie/microservice/README.md

 })
 ```

-## 5. Subscribe to Function
+## 5. Subscribe to Route
-You can subscribe to a function and recieve all jobs sent to that function.
+You can subscribe to a route and recieve all jobs sent to that route.
 ```typescript
 const subscriber = new Service("subscriber");